Marilyn May Smithson

 School Story:

 I learned later on in life that I could get good grades when I applied myself.
 I averaged a 3.97 GPA in college in 2008 when I was working towards getting my RN.
 I did not continue because I was also helping my daughter through college.
 Financially, it was just getting to be too much.
 I stopped just short of the math requirements for my nursing pre recs.
-I realize now I should have put off family obligations, and finish my education.
+I realize now I should have put off family obligations, and finished my education.
 My daughter didn't even follow through after that.
 It was good however to finally realize that I could have made good grades back then had I been happy and motivated.

-I wish I had had the courage to make more friends, but I suppose I didn't because I felt ugly.
+I wish I had had the courage to make more friends, but I suppose I didn't because I felt I was ugly.
+I was told that by my family quite often.
 And I wasn't emotionally supported in my own home.
 How would my friends be accepted, and would they accept me?
+My mom and my sister told me that I couldn’t make friends.
+I believed them!
 I was very lonely, and cried a lot when I was alone.
 I wish I had understood that I could have sought out a counselor or mentor, but we didn't do things like that in those days.

 I had three brothers and one sister.
 She pretty much ignored me.
 She preferred to be with her friends.
 I hung around with my brothers mostly, and became a regular tomboy.
 I should mention that I made friends easier with boys, than with girls (probably due to my bad relationship with my sister).
 Anyway, there was this boy in my American Problems class who sat across from me.
 He was so handsome.
-I was too embarrassed to speak in class, afraid he would notice me, and I didn't dare look directly at him.
+I was too embarrassed to speak with him in class, afraid he would notice me, and I didn't dare look directly at him.
 I figured he would think I was ugly (my teeth and my frizzy hair).
 He was on the football team, I think...
 Can you imagine being so introverted?
 Ooh, it was painful.

 Comments: